wp-plugins/atcontent/readme.txt

 == Screenshots ==

 1. AtContent connection page.
 Clicking the button connects your blog to AtContent if you have an account or creates a new one if you haven't.
-2. If you already have AtContent blogs you can choose which one you want to connect.
+2. A short guide shows you advantages of using AtContent plugin.
-3. Results of using AtContent and 3 steps to improve them.
+3. How to get maximum of AtContent plugin.
-4. Get content page here you can repost featured posts on your blog.
+4. AtContent plugin settings to fit your blog perfectly.

 == Changelog ==